 The public consultation is to inform the local authorities about the project and get their opinion in the project implementation.
 Due to the project extent over the entire Caza, the union of municipalities is the party that will represent all concerned municipalities.
 The stakeholders are the concerned municipalities.
 As well, local concerned NGOs are to be informed with the project and a virtual meeting is to be planned to get their feedback.
-The stakeholders were made aware of consultation hearing through a public participation invitation sent to the union of municipalities of Baalbek (Invitation is presented in Annex 5, in the Invitation letters section).
+The stakeholders were made aware of consultation hearing through a public participation invitation sent to the union of municipalities of Hermel (Invitation is presented in Annex 5, in the Invitation letters section).

-A public consultation hearing was held on Thursday 24th of August, 2023 at the municipality building of Baalbek (with online connection made available to the public to connect remotely).
-During this hearing project details and design, impacts and mitigation measures were presented in a 35-minute presentation (see more details in Annex 5), which was followed by an open discussion with the attendees, which were the heads of the concerned municipalities.
-A total of 8 attendees were present during the public hearing, none of whom were women, because the heads of the concerned municipalities are men only.
-An online meeting (a second meeting) was held on Tuesday August 29,2023 for local and public concerned NGOs who couldn't attend the public meeting, and 6 people were attending (three of whom were women).
+During the public participation (along with the online session), project details and design, impacts and mitigation measures were presented in a 35-minute presentation (see more details in Annex 5), which was followed by an open discussion with the attendees (a total of 7 persons), on Thursday August 24, 2023.
+An online meeting (a second meeting) was held on Tuesday August 29,2023 in the municipality building of El-Hermel caza, for local and public concerned NGOs who couldn't attend the public meeting, and 6 people were attending (three of whom were women).
+The attendees were mainly the heads of the concerned municipalities.
 The main issues raised were about the selection of roads within the REP scope, the coordination with local authorities especially with respect to public works, and technical concerns.